giovannidotgen/Giovannis-Potpourri/README.md

 ## Disclaimer

 Source code with the Sonic 2 Clone Driver v2 (Mega PCM 2.0 version).
 Unstable version.
 I haven't tested how well the game works with this sound driver.
 You can use this version of the source code, but it's not recommended.
 Clone driver works poorly and is slow.
 The music from S3K sounds weird.
-I just recommend continuing to use the S3K Z80 driver...
+I just recommend continuing to use the S3K Z80 driver.

 This is a port of Sonic The Hedgehog (1991) to Sonic Clean Engine (S.C.E.), our heavily modified and improved Sonic 3 & Knuckles engine, which we have been using for a long time for our MD projects (such as Hellfire Saga and Sonic 3 & Knuckles: Epilogue).